Features of !SEMTools

 3. Done!

-Remove spaces with !SEMTools
+Remove obsolete spaces in Excel with !SEMTools

 Remove Trailing Spaces Only